Discipline-specific, never recycled

 Honest stats over inflated marketing.
 We won't add Civil and Mechanical question counts to look bigger, and we won't claim "10,000+ candidates prepared" if we can't back it.
 Here's what's real.

-Explore the Platform2-day free trial, full platform unlocked, no card required to explore.
+Explore the Platform7-day free trial, full platform unlocked, cancel anytime before it ends.
 If you subscribe and don't pass on your first attempt, your subscription extends free until you do.
 That's the deal — the whole deal, no fine print.